 Interstitial Lung Disease (ILD)/Pneumonitis: ILD/pneumonitis, which can be fatal, has been reported in 0.1% of patients in the clinical trials treated with VOTRIENT.
 Monitor patients for ILD/pneumonitis, and discontinue VOTRIENT if symptoms of ILD or pneumonitis develop.

-Hypothyroidism: Hypothyroidism was reported in 7% (19/290) of patients treated with VOTRIENT in the randomized RCC trial and in no patients receiving placebo.
-Monitoring of thyroid function tests is recommended.
+Hypothyroidism: Hypothyroidism was reported in 7% of 290 patients treated with VOTRIENT in the randomized RCC trial.
+Monitor thyroid tests at baseline, during treatment, and as clinically indicated.
+Manage hypothyroidism as appropriate.

 Tumor Lysis Syndrome (TLS): Cases of TLS, including fatal cases, have been reported in patients with RCC treated with VOTRIENT.
 Patients may be at risk of TLS if they have rapidly growing tumors, a high tumor burden, renal dysfunction, or dehydration.
 Closely monitor patients at risk, consider appropriate prophylaxis, and treat as clinically indicated.